-How do you negotiate with a debt collector for a lower settlement or payment?
+How do you negotiate with a debt collector for a reduced balance opportunity or payment?

-The point of a debt negotiation is for you and the debt collector to make an agreement that fits in your budget; after taking into account your income, assets and other debts, the collector may offer you a settlement.
-If the settlement seems favorable for your financial situation, you can agree to it and either settle your debt with a lump-sum or begin making payments.
+The point of a debt negotiation is for you and the debt collector to make an agreement that fits in your budget; after taking into account your income, assets and other debts, the collector may offer you a reduced balance opportunity.
+If the agreed amount seems favorable for your financial situation, you can agree to it and either resolve your debt with a lump-sum or begin making payments.

-If you and the debt collector agree to a lump-sum settlement, you may have to pay taxes on your settlement depending on the amount paid.
-This is something to keep in mind when you decide whether to negotiate a settlement with your collection agency.
-We recommend discussing the settlement with a tax professional to ensure that you understand what will be required when you file your taxes for the year.
+If you and the debt collector agree to a lump-sum reduced balance, you may have to pay taxes on your reduced balance depending on the amount paid.
+This is something to keep in mind when you decide whether to negotiate a reduced balance with your collection agency.
+We recommend discussing the reduced balance with a tax professional to ensure that you understand what will be required when you file your taxes for the year.

 Will debt negotiation impact your credit score?